 - PT and the City – Blogger Lisa Mueller writes about her personal experiences as a professional physical therapist in Milwaukee.
 She is one of the voices in the Advance Healthcare POV blog network, which gives students the opportunity to see what kinds of daily tasks and struggles healthcare professionals face.
 Mueller details her own approach to diagnosing mobility issues and working with geriatric patients.

 - In Touch Physical Therapy Blog – This blog is run by Harrison Vaughan, a professional physical therapist based in Virginia.
 He writes about various treatment techniques for various injuries, including RTC tears, thoracic compression fractures, repetitive stress injuries and lumbar pain.
-Vaughan also helps with the website, Physio Pics, a gallery dedicated to images of physical therapy techniques.

 - The Fit Stop – This can be a great resource for physical therapy professionals who work directly with sports-related injuries.
 This blog, run by Fitness Magazine, covers home workout tutorials, conditioning how-tos and recovery tips.
 This blog can also help you keep tabs on fitness celebrity news and workout fads.

 - WebPT Blog – This is the official blog of WebPT, an electronic medical record software that was specifically designed for physical therapy patients and health practitioners.
 This blog covers the business aspect of running a physical therapy practice, with features covering marketing tips, tech advancements, record organization guides and leadership techniques.